Certification and Recertification:

 Practitioners signing up for the WALS course generally have the highest level of medical experience.
 Past students have come from a wide range of medical specialties and missions including SAR, USAR, FEMA, DMAT and all branches of the military.
 Many act as medical control or as the medical team leader involved in a variety of medical missions.
 By looking at the topics in more depth and from the perspectives of our participants, we try to understand the value and limitations of advanced level treatments and the importance of basic skills in the field.
 Like all of our courses we devote time for theory, case study based discussions, practical labs and field exercises.
 Although there is a set curriculum, the WALS has a seminar feel to it.
 The instructors will try to make adjustments to meet student background and interest.

 Are WMA Courses Coast Guard Credentialing Approved?

-Does advanced training put emergency responders at greater risk of getting sued?
+Does advanced training put an emergency responder at greater risk of being sued?